malsadig/crowdstrike-hw/README.md

 ### 3. Run the Application

-The runnable jar file will be found in `target/` and you can run it using the following command:
+The runnable jar file will then be found in `target/` and you can run it using the following command:

 ```bash
 java -jar target/CrowdStrike-Homework-Mossab-1.0-SNAPSHOT.jar [list of urls or files, space separated]